KNowledgeOnWebScale/DIVIDE/saw2019/ontology/README.md

 ## Contents

 In the paper, the DIVIDE system is explained through a running healthcare example.
 This folder contains all ontology files related to this example.
+Furthermore, it also contains additional visual and textual explanation of the ontology observation pattern described & used in the paper.

+### Ontology files

 The used ontology is a snapshot of the [ACCIO continuous care ontology](https://github.com/IBCNServices/Accio-Ontology/tree/gh-pages).
 The main ontology file is [`CareRoomMonitoring.ttl`](CareRoomMonitoring.ttl).
 All direct and indirect imports of this ontology are also included in this folder.